mlkk518/LDM-RSIC/README.md

 # LDM-RSIC
-latent diffusion model-based image compression
+latent diffusion model-based remote sensing image compression

 The code is on the way.